This accessibility statement applies to the website East Sussex in Figures www.eastsussexinfigures.org.uk

 • Titles and headings need to be included in appropriate places

-• Area and image elements need alt attributes
+• Some area and image elements need alt attributes

 • Use the lang attribute to identify the language of the page.

-• PDFs need to be accessible including ALT text
+• Some older PDFs need to be accessible including ALT text

 • Links need to have a clear purpose, avoid specifying a new window and include underline to assist colour blind users